turingschool/gear-up/Mod1_Week5_Caucusing.md

 * How do you feel about the idea of emotional labor as a PoC in tech?
  * How has this shown up at Turing?
  * How do you anticipate this showing up in your future work?
+ -Review HW assignment of choosing the other perspective

 White groups: